Which FIT files should I include for calibration?

 Ask:

-If TRIPS learned from this activity, would that make future backpacking plans more realistic or less realistic?
+If TRIPS learned from this activity, would it improve or weaken future backpacking plans?

-If the answer is less realistic, leave it out.
+If the answer is “weaken,” leave it out.

 Start smaller if you are unsure